Tape measure: United States

-Many US tapes also have special markings every 16 in, which is a US standard interval for studs in construction.
-Three spaces of 16 inches make exactly 4 ft which is the US commercial width of a sheet of plywood, gyprock or particle board.
+Many US tapes also have special markings every 16 in, which is a US standard interval for studs in construction: three spaces of 16 inches make exactly 4 ft which is the US commercial width of a sheet of plywood, gyproc or particle board.

 The sale of dual Metric/US Customary scale measuring tapes is slowly becoming common in the United States.
 For example, in some Walmarts there are Hyper Tough brand tapes available in both US customary units and Metric units.
-Unlike US rules, of which an overwhelming majority contain both centimeter and inch scales, tape measures are longer and thus traditionally have had scales in both inches and feet & inches.
+Unlike US rulers, of which an overwhelming majority contain both centimeter and inch scales, tape measures are longer and thus traditionally have had scales in both inches and feet & inches.
 So, the inclusion of a metric scale requires the measuring device either to contain 3 scales of measurement or the elimination of one of the US Customary scales.

 The use of millimeter only tape measures for housing construction is a part of the US metric building code.
 This code does not permit the use of centimeters.
 Millimeters produce whole (integer) numbers, reduce arithmetic errors, thus decreasing wastage due to such errors.
 The US made measuring tape shown on the right is interesting in that it is a "Reverse Measuring Tape", where the measurements can be read from right to left just as well as they can be read when the tape is used from left to right.

-Australia, Bangladesh, Botswana, Cameroon, India, Kenya, Mauritius, New Zealand, Pakistan, South Africa, United Kingdom, and Zimbabwe all use millimeters only as their unit for building construction.
-In accord with ISO 2848, the separation between studs is 600 millimeters which has 24 different divisors easing calculation.
-The metric roll-up tape shown is a millimeter only tape measure.
-The dual scale tape measure is in both US Customary Inches and Centimeters.
+As a curious fact, in 1956, Justus Roe, a surveyor and tape-maker by trade, made the 600 ft gold-plated tape measure and, in a publicity gimmick, presented it to American professional baseball player Mickey Mantle.